Monday, September 13, 2010

 It was a 4-1 dissection that featured goals by new Polish/French defender Laurent Koscielny in the 23rd minute, new Morroccan/French forward Maroune Chamakh in the 57th, Cameroonian midfielder Alex Song in the 77th, and Mexican forward Carlos Vela in the 82nd.

-Koscielny made an awful goof in the first half that led to Bolton's only goal, to make it 1-1, but Arsenal recovered in the 2nd half to pull away.
+Koscielny made an awful goof in the 1st half that led to Bolton's only goal, to make it 1-1, but Arsenal recovered in the 2nd half to pull away.
 Russian midfielder Andrey Arshavin missed a number of chances, but at least he's still trying.
 Last season, and in the season's opening 1-1 tie at Liverpool, the man I used to call the Little Russian Beast had been rather lazy.
 He must have heard the fans' complaints, because, in the 3 games since, he has been running his little Russkie tush off, and the Gunners have won all 3 -- albeit all against teams that are decidedly weaker than Liverpool, who are, themselves, decidedly weaker than they are used to being.
 If Arshavin had just a little bit of luck, this game could have been 6-1.

-While Chelsea, the west London team who is the only team currently ahead of Arsenal in the English Premier League, and won "The Double" last season (taking both the League and the in-season tournament, the Football Association Cup or "FA Cup"), also won, easily defeating east London club West Ham United, 2 other teams that Arsenal fans (and, really, all soccer fans with any taste) absolutely loathe made fools of themselves.
+While Chelsea, the West London team who is the only team currently ahead of Arsenal in the English Premier League, and won "The Double" last season (taking both the League and the in-season tournament, the Football Association Cup or "FA Cup"), also won, easily defeating East London club West Ham United, 2 other teams that Arsenal fans (and, really, all soccer fans with any taste) absolutely loathe made fools of themselves.
 More than usual.

 Manchester United, "supported" by more people than any other in the world, and hated by even more, were ahead 3-1 over Everton in Liverpool at the end of 90 minutes.
-Alas, there was injury time, and this time it did not help England's luckiest team, as Everton scored twice to pull a draw from the jaws of defeat.
+Alas, there was stoppage time, and this time it did not help England's luckiest team, as Everton scored twice to pull a draw from the jaws of defeat.

 At 2:00 in the afternoon, we walked down 14th Street from 2nd Avenue to 6th Avenue (a lot longer than it sounds) and got into the Port Authority Trans-Hudson (PATH) system that took us to Red Bull Arena.